 The problem with this book is that it tries so hard.
-It’s so obviously textbook postmodern (mingling of genres, of high & low, of the Victorian age & cyberpunk, etc.; there are abrupt switches in point of view, storylines cut short, odd jumps ahead in time, etc., etc.) that it all becomes a bit tiresome after a while.
+It’s so obviously textbook postmodern (mixing genres, high & low, the Victorian & cyberpunk, etc.; abrupt switches in point of view, storylines cut short, odd jumps ahead in time, etc.) that it becomes tiresome after a while.
 In the same postmodern vein, some of the ideas are so obviously, outrageously over the top (nanocomputing via mass orgies, anyone?) that they ultimately fall flat on their faces.

-There’s the obligatory postmodern meta-ness too, since, well, this is a science fiction book about a fictional high-tech book.
+There’s the obligatory postmodern meta-ness too, as this is a science fiction book about a fictional high-tech book.
 That part works rather well though, and is truly clever.

-So, I’m not saying there’s nothing to like in this book.
+I’m not saying there’s nothing to like in this book.
 The first 400 pages of my 500 page edition had me gripped.
 There’s a sense of wonder and mystery, and some interesting characters.
-The stories that Nell, the young girl, reads in the primer, are original and sometimes hauntingly beautiful – this mixture of fantasy-ish fairytale material and SF is echoed in books like House of Suns and The Three-Body Problem.
-So, yes, it’s a good read for quite some time, but near the end, I couldn’t really care for what happened to the characters anymore, in part because it was becoming predictable and repetitive.
-The ending felt a bit rushed & haphazard, and too much of an actionflick pastiche.
+The stories that Nell, the young girl, reads in her primer are original and sometimes hauntingly beautiful – such a mixture of fantasy-ish fairytale material and SF is echoed in books like House of Suns and The Three-Body Problem.
+So, yes, it’s a good read for the bulk of the time.
+Yet near the end, I couldn’t really care for what happened to the characters anymore, in part because it was becoming predictable and repetitive.
+The ending felt rushed & haphazard, and too much of an actionflick pastiche.

-The Diamond Age usually follows the same pattern: character enters new setting, which is described in detail for some pages, and then something happens to the character, such as dialogue, for about half a page.
-The descriptions are wild, Stephenson’s imagination vivid, but at the same time there’s hardly any variation in the writing, which makes for boring reading after some time.
+The Diamond Age usually follows the same pattern: character enters new setting, which is described in detail for some pages, and then something happens to the character for about half a page – often just dialogue.
+The descriptions are wild, Stephenson’s imagination vivid, but at the same time there’s hardly any variation in the writing, which makes for boring reading.

-By all means, if you liked other Stephensons, give The Diamond Age a chance.
+By all means, if you liked other Stephenson books, give The Diamond Age a chance.
 It’s not bad.
-But, be prepared for tons of sentences like:
+Just be prepared for tons of sentences like: